 This method is used on multilayer circuit boards or assemblies to disconnect an internal connection at a plated hole.
-A Precision Drill System is used with a carbide drill, end mill or ball mill to drill out the hole.
+A Precision Drill System uses a carbide drill, end mill, or ball mill to drill out the hole.
 The hole may then be filled with epoxy and re-drilled to the diameter needed.

 Minimum Skill Level - Advanced

 Recommended for technicians with soldering and component rework skills and exposure to most repair/rework procedures, but lacking extensive experience.